slyg/jscomplexity/README.md

 #jscomplexity

 Command-line tool to generate a complexity report on file tree Javascript files.
 It is based on [complexityReport.js](https://github.com/philbooth/complexityReport.js) module results.
-Report stand in a html file containing graphical representation of file tree.
+Report stands in a .html file containing graphical representation of file tree.

 NB : /!\ Linux/OS compliant only for now.